neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

 NOTE: one of "command" or "style" must be specified in all cases.

 - \`command\` (string, optional).
-If specified, this CKEditor command is triggered; so the command string is known by CKeditor in the "commands" section: http://docs.ckeditor.com/#!/api/CKEDITOR.editor-method-getCommand
+If specified, this CKEditor command is triggered; so the command string is known by CKEditor in the "commands" section: http://docs.ckeditor.com/#!/api/CKEDITOR.editor-method-getCommand

 - \`style\` (object, optional).
 If specified, this CKEditor style is applied.
 Expects a style description